agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 | [CreateServiceRollout](#createservicerollout) | Creates a new service configuration rollout |
 | [GenerateConfigReport](#generateconfigreport) | Generates and returns a report of errors, warnings and changes from existing configurations |

-These methods can be divided into three groups:
+The ServiceManager methods can be divided into three groups:
 1. Managing Services.
-These APIs handle the creation and deletion of registered services.
+These methods handle the creation and deletion of registered services.
 2. Managing Service Configurations.
-These APIs handle Service Configurations and allow multiple revisions of configurations to be tracked for each service.
+These methods handle Service Configurations and allow multiple revisions of configurations to be tracked for each service.
 3. Managing Service Rollouts.
-Rollouts are used to control how service configurations are deployed.
+These methods control how service configurations are deployed.
 New configurations can be rolled out all at once or fractionally.

-To get to know these methods, we'll call them with [q](/the-q-tool) for the example that we set up in the [quickstart](/docs/quickstart/demo).
+To get to know them better, we'll call them with [q](/the-q-tool) for the example that we set up in the [quickstart](/docs/quickstart/demo).

-### Managed Services
+### **Managed Services**

 This first group of APIs operates on [ManagedService](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/servicemanagement/v1/resources.proto#L32C1-L42C2) resources.
-These are very simple: just a service name and the id of the "producer project".
+A `ManagedService` is very simple: just a service name and the id of the "producer project".
 The producer project is the Google Cloud project that owns the service listing.
 For us, it's the project that we've configured using `gcloud config set project PROJECTID`.
-So essentially, these APIs are just for managing a list of APIs (services) that we'll be managing.
+So essentially, these methods are just for managing a list of services that we'll be managing.

 ### ListServices